 Ryan Gunderson is an Assistant Professor of Sociology and Social Justice Studies in the Department of Sociology and Gerontology and Affiliate of the Institute for the Environment and Sustainability at Miami University, USA.

-Brian Petersen is an Assistant Professor in the Geography, Planning and Recreation Department at Northern Arizona University, USA.
+Brian Petersen is an Associate Professor in the Geography, Planning and Recreation Department at Northern Arizona University, USA.